Make it New - Literary Modernism

 - Modernist Contexts

-- Workbook (1000 word equivalent) This assessment will be focused on central concepts and/or literary texts in the historical contexts of the subject.
+- Workbook (1000 word equiv) This assessment will be focused on central concepts and/or literary texts in the historical contexts of the subject and will be submitted in two parts.
 (25%)

 - Workshop Exercise (1000 word equivalent) This assessment will be focused on central concepts and/or literary texts in the historical contexts of the subject.
 (25%)